solana-developers/solana-cookbook/docs/th/references/staking.md

 ## Create Stake Account

 All staking instructions are handled by the [Stake Program](https://docs.solana.com/developing/runtime-facilities/programs#stake-program).
-To begin, we create a [Stake Account](https://docs.solana.com/staking/stake-accounts) which is created and managed differently than a standard [system account](accounts.md#create-a-system-account).
-In particular, we must set the account's `Stake Authority` and `Withdrawal Authority`.
+To begin, we create a [Stake Account](https://docs.solana.com/staking/stake-accounts) which is created และ managed differently than a standard [system account](accounts.md#create-a-system-account).
+In particular, we must set the account's `Stake Authority` และ `Withdrawal Authority`.

 <SolanaCodeGroup>
   <SolanaCodeGroupItem title="TS" active>